IGNF/odeon/docs/metrics.rst

 ROC Curve
 ---------

 The receiver operating curve, also noted ROC, is the plot of TPR versus FPR by varying the threshold.
-These metrics are are summed up in the table below:
+These metrics are summed up in the table below:

 .. figure:: assets/metrics/metrics_ROC_def.png
    :align: center